-According to the 2000 U.S. Census, the Hill has 2,692 residents.
-Ninety five percent of the residents are white and about three percent are African American.
+According to the 2010 U.S. Census, the Hill area code has 17,717 residents.
 Approximately 75 percent of residents still claim to be of Italian descent.

-The Hill is known nationally for it's great Italian restaurants.
-It's often the dining destination of visiting celebrities, as well as the area locals take out-of-town guests.
+The Hill is known nationally for its great Italian restaurants.
+It's often the dining destination of visiting celebrities, as well as the area locals take their out-of-town guests.
 Great places to try include:

 - Zia's - A favorite of both locals and out-of-town visitors in the know, Zia's serves classic Italian dishes.
 Portions are generous, the atmosphere is simple but warm and prices are fairly moderate.

 - Mama Campisi's - A Hill landmark for more than 60 years, the restaurant has a casual atmosphere (great for families) but still offers terrific Italian dishes at reasonable prices.
 Mama Campisi's claims to have invented "toasted ravioli."

 - Lorenzo's Trattoria - As a relatively new restaurant on the Hill, Lorenzo's can't rest on tradition.
 Actually, it does just the opposite, bringing modern twists to classic Italian dishes.